OpenZeppelin/rust-contracts-stylus/lib/e2e/README.md

 `RPC_URL` environment variable.
 This means that a `Account` is the main proxy between the RPC and the test code.

-All users start with 10 ETH as balance.
-You can have multiple users as parameters of your test function, or you can create new users separately:
+All accounts start with 10 ETH as balance.
+You can have multiple accounts as parameters of your test function, or you can create new accounts separately:

 ```rust,ignore
 #[e2e::test]